Principles for Working with Foreign Authorities in Child Protection Cases

 It is inadvisable for an English social worker to travel overseas to work on cases unless they have first contacted the relevant foreign authority.
 English social workers' qualifications may not be automatically recognised overseas, and it is therefore important to check that the social worker has the appropriate licences and legal cover to undertake this work.

-In cases where the child has links to a foreign country which is either an EU Member State or a contracting state to the 1996 Hague Convention, the ICACU is the primary point of contact.
+In cases where the child has links to a foreign country, the ICACU is the primary point of contact.
 The ICACU becomes involved when it receives a request from either a local authority here or from the Central Authority of another country.

 Social workers will wish to consider contacting the ICACU: